25 “These things I have spoken to you while being present with you.

-Jesus leaves His response to Judas and returns to His own teaching in verses 25 and 26.
-He now picks up the second of the five passages dealing with the Holy Spirit in the upper room discourse.
+In verses 25 and 26, Jesus left His response to Judas and returned to His own teaching.
+He now picked up the second of the five passages dealing with the Holy Spirit in the upper room discourse.

-The task of the Spirit extends beyond what Jesus said in verses 16 and 17.
-His role is to remind the apostles about what Jesus taught previously and also about the new economy about to begin.
+The task of the Spirit extended beyond what Jesus said in verses 16 and 17.
+His role was to remind the apostles about what Jesus had taught previously and also about the new economy about to begin.

-25 “These things I have spoken to you [the apostles]
+25 “These things I have spoken to you [apostles]

 “These things” refers to Jesus’ communication to the apostles about His departure and resurrection.
 The promise of verse 26 has to do with the apostles and not for all believers of all time.